 Targeted Data Types

-Other major types of data – most common to commercial organization attacks – is sensitive documentation.
+Another major type of data – most common to commercial organization attacks – is sensitive documentation.
 This is often related to internal correspondence, classified research information, and unknown financial data regarding the company.
-Depending on the attacker’s goals, this can directly damage the company or extract a form of financial or another benefit.
+Depending on the attacker's goals, this can directly damage the company or extract a form of financial or another benefit.
 The latter, however, has been getting increasingly replaced with the planting of ransomware.

 Exfiltration need not be an entirely digital process.
 Often it happens via physical media – in fact, an inexperienced malicious insider may very well consider this a viable way of getting away with the act – especially when they expect to hand over the data in person.
 When one considers an insider as a potential source of data exfiltration, the insider threat level grows proportionally with their privileges.
 Administrative users are, as in most other cases, the biggest threat due to their borderline unrestricted access to resources within the organization.

 When it comes to exfiltration as used by external malicious actors, the primary methodologies are automated and often, but not always, rely on established protocols for transferring data, such as FTP, HTTP, and email.
 In recent years, a significant addition to these has been cloud storage – which is why one should consider investing in a set of cloud security solutions or even disabling the ability to utilize such within the organization.
 Finally, it is, of course, worth mentioning the still ever-present exfiltration over a C2 channel.